calyxir/calyx/README.md

  - Tests are a good thing I hear
  - Figure out the proper way to merge memory in parallel composition
  - My vizualizer currently doesn't have animated animals carrying values along the wires
+ - Racket contracts are something I should look into
+ - Output sensible error messages.
+Atm I am the only person who would have any idea what errors mean.